freqtrade/freqtrade/docs/docker.md

     ```

     !!!
 Note "Change your docker Image"
-        You should change the docker image in your config file for your Raspeberry build to work properly.
+        You should change the docker image in your config file for your Raspberry build to work properly.
         ``` bash
         image: freqtradeorg/freqtrade:master_pi
         # image: freqtradeorg/freqtrade:develop_pi